esdc-devcop/esdc-devcop.github.io/guides/tfs-to-gccode.md

 **Labels & Issue Templates!!!**
 _Labels_ are critical to organizing _Issues_ (or _WorkItems_). _Bugs_ are given a `bug` label.
 Things like _UserStory_ is given an `enhancement` or `feature request` label.
-_Issue Templates_ helps users creating new _Issues_ fill out all the nessasary details for a standard _Issue_.
+_Issue Templates_ helps users creating new _Issues_ fill out all the necessary details for a standard _Issue_.
 You can copy `bug` and `feature` _Issue templates_ from the [ESDC Template](https://github.com/esdc-edsc/template-gabarit/tree/master/.github/ISSUE_TEMPLATE) project.

 We recommend that you start with the _key_ labels from [ESDC Label Generator](https://github.com/esdc-edsc/label-generator) project to add default labels to your project or group and add more as it helps you organize your project.